danielschulz/danielschulz/README.md

-# Welcome, Happy Holidays & a Successful New Year
+# Welcome & have a Successful Day
 ✨